-- Egg: I use an extra egg yolk for a few reasons, it adds the flavour of it coming from a bakery, gives some tenderness to the cookie, and helps bind the dough together.
+- Egg: I use extra egg yolk for a few reasons, it adds the flavor of it coming from a bakery, gives some tenderness to the cookie, and helps bind the dough together.

 - Baking Soda: You don’t need a lot for this recipe, just enough so you don’t get flat cookies.

 - Pure Vanilla: I like to use pure vanilla, but you can use what you have on hand.

 - Chocolate Chips: Use your favorite chocolate chips.
 I like to use either milk chocolate chips or semi-sweet chocolate chips.

 - Room temperature eggs: I like to use room temperature eggs to avoid re-solidifying the melted butter and to ensure that everything mixes properly.